YMCA offers discounted daycare for all essential workers

-ENGLEWOOD — While it's impossible to completely teach toddlers social distancing, it's working at the Englewood SKY Academy heroes daycare program.
+ENGLEWOOD — While it’s impossible to completely teach toddlers social distancing, they’re making progress at the Englewood SKY Academy heroes daycare program.

 Since the COVID-19 pandemic hit after spring break, the YMCA opened its doors for childcare to first responders and essential workers.
 The nonprofit also offers meals and snacks for kids.